mckean1/Legacies/ARCHITECTURE.md

 1. Create or load a world.
 2. Run the SimulationEngine month by month.
-3. Systems update the world in a stable universal order.
+3. Systems update the world in a stable universal order, primarily by establishing and reacting to pressures.
 4. State changes produce world consequences and chronicleable outcomes.
 5. During world generation, readiness/evaluation logic determines when the world can hand off to player selection.
 6. The player selects a real generated start.